framps/raspiBackupDoc/en/src/error-messages.md

 Cause:

-Only backup directories created by *raspiBackup* may exist in the backup directory of a system. backup directories may exist in the backup directory of a system.
+Only backup directories created by *raspiBackup* should exist in the backup directory of a system.
 Any other directories or files will generate this error message.
-This usually happens when you manually renaming backup directories.
+This usually happens when you manually rename backup directories.

 Further actions:

-Delete or move directories or files not created by *raspiBackup* to other locations. or files to other locations.
+Delete or move directories or files not created by *raspiBackup* to other locations.

 ### RBK0274E: The restore device %s has mounted partitions.
 Note: A restore to the active system is not possible.

 Cause:

-A restore may not be performed on a running system.
+A restore may not be performed onto the running system.
 Also the restore device must not be mounted.
-This check prevents the accidental overwriting an active and otherwise used device from being overwritten.
+This check prevents the accidental overwriting an active and otherwise used device.
 If usbmount is active, it must first be deactivated.

 Further actions: